USACE Prepares To Provide Potable Water To University of North Carolina Asheville Campus

 USACE brings unique capabilities to emergency responses, but is just one piece of a much larger Army and DOD team working to support federal, state, and local partners.

 The Wilmington District oversees the disaster response and relief effort on behalf of USACE in North Carolina.
 The district provides support to western North Carolina through execution of FEMA mission assignments.
-(U.S. Army Corps of Engineers photo by Dylan Burnell)
+(U.S. Army Corps of Engineers photo by Emily Stark)

 |Date Taken: